CSCfi/csc-user-guide/docs/support/tutorials/ml-llm.md

 actually need around 70 GB of memory, and thus even a single GCD in LUMI might not be enough for our example model.
-If you would instead store that model with 4 bit quantization, it would be about 0.5 bytes per parameter, so around 15 GB for our example (plus overhead).
+If you would instead store that model with 4 bit quantization, it would be about 0.5 bytes per parameter, so around 15 GB for our example (or around 18 GB with overhead).

 For training a lot more memory is needed as not only the model, but also the optimizer states, gradients and activations need to be